bigscience-workshop/bigscience/train/README.md

 Some tips:
  - [TFlops optimization](https://github.com/bigscience-workshop/bigscience/blob/master/train/tflops_optimization.md): How to make sure that given a set of hardware you optimize the speed at which you train.
+ - [Instrumentation](https://github.com/bigscience-workshop/bigscience/blob/master/tools/README.md): How to sync with the hub